et-brasil/geeSEBAL/README.md

 ## How to use Google Earth Engine?

-Create an account in GEE (https://earthengine.google.com/)
+You need an account in GEE (https://earthengine.google.com/).

 ### Python API